mvysny/karibu-testing/README.md

 # Karibu-Testing: The Vaadin Unit Testing

 The Unit Testing library for [Vaadin](https://vaadin.com/).

+Karibu-Testing gives you the ability to call `UI.getCurrent()` straight from your JUnit test methods, and receive a meaningful result in the process.
+You can call `UI.navigate()` to navigate around in your app;
+you can instantiate your components and views directly from your JUnit test methods.
+In order to do so, Karibu-Testing mocks `CurrentRequest`, `VaadinSession` and others in your currently running JVM (in which your JUnit tests run).

-Karibu-Testing removes the necessity to run both the browser and the servlet container in order to test your Vaadin-based apps.
+Karibu-Testing removes the necessity to run both the browser and the servlet container, in order to test your Vaadin-based apps insanely fast.

 1. *containerless testing*: You don't need to launch the servlet container.
 Karibu-Testing creates Vaadin Session, the UI and other necessary Vaadin classes